Bwooonggg/ESC-C2T5/README.md

 **C2T5** — Brian Wong, Toh Shijie, Patrick Liu, Michael Soh, Le Bin, Vincent Alexander, Mahek Zaveri, Jia Zhi.

-Industry mentor: **Ms Soofrina Binte Mubarak** — Lead Educational Therapist, Dyslexia Association of Singapore.

 ---

 ## Notes & data handling

 - The DAS 1 screener is **non-diagnostic** and must not be presented as a clinical assessment.
 - User data is **anonymised** — hashed IDs only; no full names or NRIC stored in identifiable form.
-- Teaching materials and other assets provided by DAS are the **industry partner's IP** and are shared under NDA.
-Do **not** commit DAS-provided datasets, documents, or credentials to this repository.